guisaliba/contacts-api/README.md

-# MyContacts
+# MyContacts API
-> MyContacts is an API built in Node.js and Express.
+> MyContacts API is an API REST built in Node.js and Express.

 ## Table of Contents
 * [General Info](#general-information)